andymason/blog/posts/2022-04-10-gaming-mice-on-linux.md

 Recently, I purchased a wireless mouse that just didn't feel right on screen, the pointer felt both too fast and sluggish at the same time.

-My first port-of-call as with any Linux issue is the [Arch wiki][arch-wiki] where I learnt about Mouse polling rate, the rate at which the OS asks the Mouse for its position.
+My first port-of-call as with all Linux issues is the [Arch wiki][arch-wiki] where I learnt about Mouse polling rates, the rate at which the OS asks the Mouse for its position.

 Using the great little utility [evhz][evhz] I was able to determine the new